ovsm-dev/pga_map/README.md

 ## Installation

   - If not included in your WebObs release, place the PGA_MAP.conf file in `/etc/webobs.d/../CODE/tplates`:

         cp PROC.PGA_MAP /etc/webobs.d/../CODE/tplates/

   - Place the Python script under `/etc/webobs.d/../CODE/python/`:

         cp pga_map.py /etc/webobs.d/../CODE/python/

   - Place the bash wrap-up script under `/etc/webobs.d/../CODE/shells/`:

         cp pga_map.sh /etc/webobs.d/../CODE/shells/

-- Under `WebObs`, create a new PROC and select `PROC : Strong Motion mapping` from the list.
+  - Under `WebObs`, create a new PROC and select
+    `PROC : Strong Motion mapping` from the list.

   - Edit the `RAWDATA` variable to point to the root directory of your shakemap files.

   - Edit the `MAP_XYLIM` variable with your boundaries list:

         lonmin,lonmax,latmin,latmax

   - Edit the `TITLE_OFFSET` value to properly place the tile.

   - Create a job in the scheduler with the following values:

         xeq1 = $WEBOBS{ROOT_CODE}/shells/pga_map.sh

   - Set the first argument to the PROC NAME:

         xeq2 = PYRAP

-- Set the delay the PROC looks for modifications according to the job interval For example, if the scheduler launches the PROC every 5 minutes (300 seconds) set the delay to 15 minutes:
+  - Set the delay the PROC looks for modifications according to the job interval.
+For example, if the scheduler launches the PROC every 5 minutes (300 seconds), set the delay to 15
+    minutes:

         xeq3 = 15